Equations for solar tracking: Application for a FTIR Measurement Station

-The new solar tracker uses a Newport RV-160 rotation stage for the azimuth rotation and a Vextra stepping motor with a gear box for the altitude.
+This new solar tracker uses a Newport RV-160 rotation stage for the azimuth rotation and a Vexta stepping motor with a gear box for the altitude.
 Both rotations are driven by a Newport XPS controller, linked to the controlling PC.
 The tracker mirrors are elliptical with a 10 cm minor axis.
-The photodiode set-up was purchased from Bruker with the spectrometer and is installed at the input window of the spectrometer.
+The photodiode setup was purchased from Bruker with the spectrometer and is installed at the input window of the spectrometer.
 It consists of a 1 cm mirror which reflects a small portion of the incoming light to a 18 cm focal length lens which focuses the beam onto the 4-quadrant photodiode.
-The optical path is shown in Fig.6.
-The FOV of the 4-quadrant photodiode is 20 mrad (see Sect.~\ref{sec:fov}).
-The algorithm used to compute the ephemerisis is the one given by NOAA (\cite{algo_NOAA}).
-During operation, the mirrors positions are refreshed every second according to the calculated position or to the signal on the 4-quadrant photodiode using the methods described in \ref{sec:active}.
-From Fig.6, it is clear than the beam from the tracker undergo two rotations of 90$^{\circ}$ along the same axis before hitting the photodiode, which we take into account inverting Eq.~\ref{eq:dtheta}.
+The optical path is shown in Figure~\ref{fig:opath}.
+The FOV of the 4-quadrant photodiode is 20 mrad (see Section~\ref{sec:fov}).
+The algorithm used to compute the ephemeris is the one given in appendix.
+During operation, the mirrors positions are refreshed every half second according to the calculated position or to the signal on the 4-quadrant photodiode using the methods described in Section~\ref{sec:active}.
+From Figure~\ref{fig:opath}, it is clear than the beam from the tracker undergoes two orthogonal reflections before hitting the photodiode, which we take into account multiplying $Mtracker$ on its rigth side by the corresponding factors derived from Equation~\eqref{eq:reflect}.